ddl-dave-heinicke/Domino-Code-Assistant-Workshop/.ipynb_checkpoints/README-checkpoint.md

 * **Data Sources** Domino Data Sources allow you to browse [Domino Data Sources](https://docs.dominodatalab.com/en/latest/user_guide/fbb41f/data-sources/) that have been added to your Project.
 These could include cloud data stores like S3 buckets, ADLS, BigQuery, Snowflake etc., on-prem data sources such as an Oracle Database, or Trino's distributed query engine.
 Domino Data sources are accessed at the user level, and read/write credentials are stored in your user account when the connector is set up in a Project.

-* **Datasets** Domino Datasets are network file systems managed by Domino that can be snapshotted for reproducibility, and shared amongst users and / or projects.
+* **Datasets:** Domino Datasets are network file systems managed by Domino that can be snapshotted for reproducibility, and shared amongst users and / or projects.
 Domino Datasets are typically used for files that are too large to save in the project file system.

-* **Project Files** Project files are typically used for code, visuals, notebooks and smaller datasets (<10GB).
+* **Project Files:** Project files are typically used for code, visuals, notebooks and smaller datasets (<10GB).
 These files are continuously versioned each time you sync your workspace.

-* **Upload** DCA uploads support drag-and-drop uploads local files from your machine such as CSV files or local directories.
+* **Upload:** DCA uploads support drag-and-drop uploads local files from your machine such as CSV files or local directories.

-* **Quick Start** has some demo datasets for testing playing around with DCA.
+* **Quick Start:** has some demo datasets for testing playing around with DCA.

-For this tutorial, we’ll start with a small dataset in the project files saved in the “data” folder.
-Note at the bottom that it saves this dataset as "df" - you may want to change this if you plan to bring in multiple datasets into your notebook.
+For this tutorial, we’ll start with a small dataset in the project files saved in the `data` folder.
+Note at the bottom that it saves this dataset as `df` - you may want to change this if you plan to bring in multiple datasets into your notebook.

 <p align="center">
 <img src = readme_images/load_data.png width="800">